 - a.
 Explain the meaning of percentages - b.
 Expose any value in percentage - c.
-Convert percentage to fractions and vice versa - d.
-Apply percentages in accounting and business situations
+Convert percentage to fractions and viceversa - d.
+Apply percentages in accounting andbusiness situations

-7.2.7 Metrics of Weights and Measurements
+- 7.2.7 Metrics of Weights and Measurements Learners will be able to: - a.

-- a.
 Identify different types of weights and measures - b.
-Convert any type of weights and measures to a different type - c.
+Convert any type of weights and measuresto a different type - c.
 Express one type of weights, and measures in different units - d.
-Apply weights and measures concept in accounting and business situations

-7.2.8 Measurement of Areas of Squares, Rectangles and Circles
+Apply weights and measures concept in accounting and business situations - 7.2.8 Measurement of Areas of Squares, Rectangles and Circles

 - a.
 Determine the areas and perimeters of squares, rectangles and circles - b.
-Describe the relationship between areas and perimeters/circumferences - c.
-Apply the concept of measurements of areas in business and accounting situation

-7.2.9 Currency Conversion
+Describe the relationship between areasand perimeters/circumferences - c.
+Apply the concept of measurements of areas in business and accounting situation - 7.2.9 Currency Conversion

 - a.
 Identify different types of currencies - b.
 Describe the concept of exchange rates - c.
 Convert one type of currency to another using given exchange rates - d.
-Apply the concept of foreign currency conversion in accounting and business situation
+Apply the concept of foreign currency conversion in accounting and business situation e.
+Apply the concept of progression and series in accounting and business situation.